-I researched what foods contained gluten – the obvious ones like bread and pasta, and the non-obvious ones like soy sauce and some salad dressings (that was a big wtf).
+- I researched what foods contained gluten – the obvious ones like bread and pasta, and the non-obvious ones like soy sauce and some salad dressings.

-I looked into and tried out the Paleo diet, which cuts out some inflammatory foods like gluten, but isn’t as strict as the Whole30.
-(I still try to love cooking Paleo recipes, though tend to add in non-paleo foods like rice.)
+- I looked into and tried out the Paleo diet, which cuts out some inflammatory foods like gluten, but isn’t as strict as the Whole30.
+(I still love cooking Paleo recipes, though tend to add in non-paleo foods like rice.)

-Most importantly, I learned to make healthier meals that were delicious without gluten.
-Delicious enough for me and my family.
-And apparently for my husband’s co-workers, who have made a game out of guessing what leftovers he’s brought for lunch based on the tempting smells.
-I can’t make this stuff up folks.
+- Most importantly, I learned to make healthier meals that were delicious without gluten.
+Delicious enough for me AND my family.
+And also for my husband’s co-workers, who have made a game out of guessing what leftovers he’s brought for lunch based on the tempting smells.
+I couldn’t even make that last tidbit up if I tried.

-So stick around!
-Can’t wait to get in the kitchen with you.
-And if you want more, follow me on social media:
+I can’t wait to get in the kitchen with you!
+And if you want more of my recipes and behind the scenes craziness, follow along with me on social media:

 If you have any questions at all, I’m always available via email at firstname.lastname@example.org